Skip to main content

 assert isinstance(docs, list)

-# Multiple texts → List[Document]
+# Multiple texts → list[Document]

 docs = Pipeline().chunk_with("recursive").run(texts=["t1", "t2"])